nnmarcoo/small/README.md

 Occasionally I will make an AHK script to achieve something small.
+Here they are.